Isaak Lalayants: Activity in Geneva

 At Lenin's suggestion, Lalayants and Praskovia Kulyabko are admitted to the League of Russian Revolutionary Social Democracy Abroad, joining the Leninist group of assistance to the Iskra organisation.
 In Geneva, Lalayants is in charge of the printing house of Iskra, he leads circles among the Russian student colony and the Iskra support groups.
 "In the winter and spring of 1902–03," writes Lalayants, "I had several circles of self-education and propaganda, consisting mainly of Russian students, a very revolutionary and very sympathetic social democracy of the Iskra trend...".

 Lenin is very interested in the activities of Lalayants and gives him instructions.
 In a letter to Plekhanov, dated 19 December 1902, Lenin expresses his concern over a member of the printing house: "Levinson is threatening to leave because Lalayants was made manager of the printery and he has quarreled with him.
 I wrote Lalayants asking him to "smooth" things out.
 Perhaps you too could help to calm down Levinson and impress it on Lalayants to handle him "with care".
 I am sending to the printers (to Lalayants) the beginning of the translation of Kautsky and a popular pamphlet on army life.
 Please look through it at least in proofs".

-In a letter dated 28 January 1903, Lenin asks through Plekhanov that Lalayants or someone else translates and sends to London relevant materials from the Armenian Marxist newspaper of Leninist-Iskraist trend Proletariat, organ of the League of Armenian Social Democrats.
+In a letter dated 28 January 1903, Lenin asks through Plekhanov that Lalayants or someone else translates and sends to London relevant materials from the Armenian Marxist newspaper of Leninist-Iskraist trend Proletariat, organ of the Union of Armenian Social Democrats.
 "I am sending you Proletariat as well." writes Lenin, "Please ask Lalayants or somebody else to translate in full everything in it about nationalism and federalism and send it to me as soon as possible.
 An item on this should be published without fail (the piece sent in needs editing and for this we must have the text)".

 After the second congress of the RSDLP, Lenin, through a confident and himself, returning to Geneva, informs Lalayants about the work of the congress and gives him a number of instructions; to go to Russia and to acquaint the Central Committee and the Southern Committees in detail about the whole course of events in connection with the split between Bolsheviks and Mensheviks at the congress.
 "There is no need to say with what intense, unflagging attention I followed all the way to the very end of the story of Vladimir Ilyich" recalls Lalayants.